sfm2686/RMSA/README.md

 ## Running the Application
-This project was developed in Python-flask for the web application and Mysql relational database for data storage.
+The assessment above was implement as a web application.
+The project was developed in Python-flask for the web application and Mysql relational database for data storage.
 To run the application locally, follow the steps below.

+Note: you can point the application to your own database using your credentials by changing the the database information in `__init__.py` for the application and `create_and_seed_db.py` for seeding.

 1. Ensure you have the following installed on your system:
   - `git 2.20`